openworm/owmeta-core/docs/contexts.rst

    :a_module <http://openworm.org/entities/PythonModule/name> "APackage.and.module.name" .

-where ``:a_class_desc`` and ``:a_module`` are placeholders for objects which will typically be created by owmeta on the user's behalf, and ``AClassName`` is the name of the class available at the top-level of the module ``APackage.and.module.name``.
-These statements will be created in memory by owmeta when a module defining a :py:class:`~owmeta.dataObject.DataObject`-derived class is first processed by a :py:class:`~owmeta.mapper.Mapper` which will happen after the module is imported.
+where ``:a_class_desc`` and ``:a_module`` are placeholders for objects which will typically be created by owmeta-core on the user's behalf, and ``AClassName`` is the name of the class available at the top-level of the module ``APackage.and.module.name``.
+These statements will be created in memory by owmeta-core when a module defining a :py:class:`~owmeta_core.dataObject.DataObject`-derived class is first processed by a :py:class:`~owmeta_core.mapper.Mapper` which will happen after the module is imported.

 Query Performance